isaacnmm/pestpolicy-hugo2XX/content/posts/can-lizards-swim/index.md

 ##  4. Adaptation of Lizards to swimming.

 The following are adaptation of lizards to swimming.
 Lizards have web skin between their toes, which help them to float easily while swimming.
 1. The belly of lizard is flat and wide this makes it float easily on water and thus increasing buoyancy while swimming.
 2. Lizards have long tail, which help in forward propulsion.
-3. The front limbs of lizards have wide and flat
-- bottomed toes, which help navigation.
+3. The front limbs of lizards have wide and flat-bottomed toes, which help navigation.
 4.

 The dorsal/back of the lizards protrude upwards slightly from the head to tail.

 This prevent lizards from rolling due to water current acts as side breaks.
 5. The lower part of the mouth of the lizards is large and act as reservoir for air when they are under the water.
-Related: [Do Lizards Have Teeth? ](https://pestpolicy.com/do
+Related: [Do Lizards Have Teeth? ](https://pestpolicy.com/do-lizards-have-teeth/)
-- lizards
-- have
-- teeth/)

 ##  Can Baby Lizard Swim?